Particular/docs.particular.net/transports/sqs/operations-scripting_create_sqs_[5,).partial.md

 `-r` | `--region`: Overrides the environment variable 'AWS_SECRET_ACCESS_KEY'

-`-p` | `--prefix`: Prefix to prepend before the topic provisioned for the event type and the subscribing queue
+`-p` | `--prefix`: Prefix to prepend to the topic provisioned for the event type and the subscribing queue